kissofjudase23/Doc-DSA/coding_interview.md

                                                 memo)
          ```
     * 256: Paint House (E)
+      * There are a row of n houses, each house can be painted with one of the three colors: red, blue or green.
+The cost of painting each house with a certain color is different.
+You have to paint all the houses such that no two adjacent houses have the same color.
       * Recursive relation
         * n == 0: (first house)
           * f_color[0][red] = costs[0][red]